-Two workshops entitled "Thinking of Starting A Business" will be held during the month of February from 6-8:30 p.m.
-They will take place on Thursday evenings Feb.
-7 and 21 in the conference room of the Small Business Assistance Center, 111 East Liberty St. in Savannah.
-The University of Georgia Small Business Development Center and the Service Corps of Retired Executives sponsor these events.
+Two workshops entitled "Thinking of Starting A Business" will be held during the month of May from 6-8:30 p.m.
+They will take place on Thursday evenings May 8 and May 22 in the conference room of the Small Business Assistance Center, 111 East Liberty St. in Savannah.